 Your IRS CP90 notice will contain a due date.
 This date is typically 30 days from the date of the CP90 notice.
 It is critical to verify the CP90 due date and make sure you respond by that date or earlier, as the IRS can file a federal tax lien or issue a levy as soon as the day immediately following the due date.

-Even if you cannot pay what you owe the IRS, you should contact the IRS and either file a dispute (if you believe the CP90 notice was sent in error), submit an Offer in Compromise (OIC), or request an IRS payment plan.
+Even if you cannot pay what you owe the IRS, you should contact the IRS and either file a dispute (if you believe the CP90 notice was sent in error), submit an offer (OIC) to reduce your tax liability, or request an IRS payment plan.

 The worst option is to ignore the CP90 notice, as this ensures the IRS will levy your assets and your tax balance due increases with additional penalties and interest.